collokoech/Pizza-Inn/README.md

 -Collins Cheruiyot Koech.

 ## Project Description
--This is a rare web that shows collins favorites and skills.
+-This is a web that eases the delivery of pizza to customers and their own convinience time.
  ## Technologies used
  -HTML and CSS
  -JavaScript